Skip to content

 From Bean to Brew: Reducing Carbon Emissions in the Coffee Supply Chain

-This report traces the emissions footprint of a standard 12 oz cup of coffee from farm to cup, drawing on research and insights from Olam Food Ingredients (ofi) to highlight key decarbonization strategies.
+This report traces the emissions footprint of a standard 12 oz cup of coffee from farm to cup, drawing on on-the-ground research and insights to highlight key decarbonization strategies.

 Coffee is central to modern life, supporting the livelihoods of millions of farmers around the globe.
 Yet as climate change intensifies — potentially reducing suitable coffee-growing areas by up to 50% by 2050 — we must reduce the carbon footprint of this beloved beverage.

 This report examines the journey of a standard 12 oz cup of coffee from cultivation through consumption, highlighting the most significant sources of emissions and practical strategies for decarbonization.
-Throughout the report, we reference insights drawn from a combination of desk research, global partnerships, and on-the-ground learnings from Olam Food Ingredients (ofi), a leading supplier of food and beverage ingredients.
+Throughout the report, we reference insights drawn from a combination of desk research, global partnerships, and on-the-ground learnings from major coffee producers.

 Authors